choderalab/drugforge/examples/ml_pipeline.md

 ## Some preliminary API notes
 The API has been updated to follow the Pydantic schema pattern that the rest of the repo has adopted.
-There are now 8 `*Config` classes (5 of which are implemented in `asapdiscovery.ml.config` and 3 of which are implemented in `mtenn.config`).
+There are now 8 `*Config` classes (5 of which are implemented in `drugforge.ml.config` and 3 of which are implemented in `mtenn.config`).
 Each config class is fairly well documented so I'll just give a brief summary here:
-* `asapdiscovery.ml.config.OptimizerConfig`: A Config class describing the optimizer to be used in training.
+* `drugforge.ml.config.OptimizerConfig`: A Config class describing the optimizer to be used in training.
-* `asapdiscovery.ml.config.EarlyStoppingConfig`: A Config class describing the early stopping method to be used in training.
+* `drugforge.ml.config.EarlyStoppingConfig`: A Config class describing the early stopping method to be used in training.
-* `asapdiscovery.ml.config.DatasetConfig`: A Config class describing a Dataset (either graph-based or structural).
+* `drugforge.ml.config.DatasetConfig`: A Config class describing a Dataset (either graph-based or structural).
 This Config has two convenient constructor methods, one for constructing a graph-based Config from an experimental data file (`DatasetConfig.from_exp_file`) and one for constructing a structural Config from PDB file(s) and an optional experimental data file (`DatasetConfig.from_str_files`).
-* `asapdiscovery.ml.config.DatasetSplitterConfig`: A Config class describing how to split a Dataset.
+* `drugforge.ml.config.DatasetSplitterConfig`: A Config class describing how to split a Dataset.
 This Config differs from the others in that it does not build a secondary object, but can instead be used directly.
-* `asapdiscovery.ml.config.LossFunctionConfig`: A Config class describing a loss function to be used in training.
+* `drugforge.ml.config.LossFunctionConfig`: A Config class describing a loss function to be used in training.
 * `mtenn.config.[GAT/SchNet/E3NN]ModelConfig`: Config classes describing an `mtenn` GAT/SchNet/E3NN model.
 Each of these Configs also contains the parameters in the